1 of 24 - Introduction to "From Camborne to Doha by Accident"

 At

-Milton Keynes I saw Anglo Saxon skeletons.
+Milton Keynes I saw Anglo Saxon skeletons

-its ground.
+ground.

 In